 The mining industry is intensely competitive in all of its phases, and the Company competes with other companies with greater technical and financing resources than itself with respect to acquire properties of merit, the recruitment and retention of qualified employees and other persons to carry out its mineral exploration activities.
 Competition in the mining industry could adversely affect the Company's prospects for mineral exploration in the future.

 Commitments

 The Company entered into a new office lease agreement commencing March 1, 2011 and ending February 28, 2015.
-Future minimum lease payments as at December 31, 2012 are as follows:
+Minimum annual lease payments are as follows:

 Outlook